CourtneyGoch/Challenge-01_Horiseon/README.md

-Challenge 01 Horiseon
+First Challenge Optimizng Code for Accessibility

-Goal to update code to allow website to be more accessible
+Refactoring existing code for client website to structure site and code for higher accessibility.